Perimenopause and Menopause: Key Insights from Dr. Nadine Hammoud

 She also shared a simple quiz that can help you identify whether you may be in perimenopause.

 Menopause is more than “the last period.”
-Menopause is diagnosed after 12 consecutive months without a period, usually in your late 40s to early 50s.
+It’s diagnosed after 12 consecutive months without a period, usually in your late 40s to early 50s.
 It’s driven by lower estrogen levels, which can lead to hot flashes, vaginal dryness, and mood changes.
 While these symptoms can feel overwhelming, Dr. Hammoud stresses that there are many options—ranging from hormone therapy to lifestyle shifts—that can help.

 Lifestyle plays a powerful role.
 Exercise, nutrition, and stress management aren’t just “nice to have”; they’re critical tools for managing symptoms and protecting long-term health.
 Strength training helps preserve bone and muscle, while whole-food nutrition supports energy, mood, and hormonal balance.